bmullan-code/pcf-static-site-sso/README.md

 ![diagram](https://github.com/bmullan-pivotal/pcf-static-site-sso/blob/master/diagram.png?raw=true)

 # create a website

 npx @docusaurus/init@next init my-website classic

-# set the baseurl in docusaurus.config.ja
+# set the baseurl in docusaurus.config.js
 Note the use of a  baseurl is required for use with the sprint cloud gateway service.

 ```